-So, Friday evening we packed up the cars with as much as we could so that we could just throw our wash bags and last min bits and bobs into the car and just go.
+So, Friday evening we packed up the cars with as much as we could so that we could just throw our wash bags and last min bits and bobs into the car and just go in the morning.
 Saturday 10th we woke up, got ready and left at 4.30am (yes it hurt) and drove to the ferry, the company recommended being there at least 90 minutes before the departure time, we were booked onto the 9am slot and it was roughly a 170 mile trip with a roof box (so couldn’t go over 70mph according to its instruction book) and were unsure what the traffic conditions would be like so wanted to give us plenty of time to get there.
 We got to the ferry with time to spare, waited for the gates to open, got our passports checked and the car inspected, then drove onto the ferry.
 As we would be on the ferry for four hours we scouted out seats with tables so we had space for our breakfasts then went up to get them in turns so someone was saving our tables.
 We passed the time by eating, chatting, trying not to fall asleep, walking around the ferry, going to the little shop to buy snacks/drinks, going out to see the sea and entertaining little baby Caspar who turned 3 months old while we were away so was very into cuddles and trying to talk to us, loved us pulling faces, doing voices and generally being silly.

 Getting off the ferry took a while as we had to queue for ages to get to the car and then again in the car waiting to drive off but we’d already decided the best course of action was to do a food shop to cover us for the next couple of days on the way to the house that had been booked for the week so we could just relax once we’d unpacked, so we headed to a large ‘Auchan’ to pick up dinner for the evening, wine and cheese (we were in France after all), a few other snacks and food for the Sunday.